NCAS-CMS/pyfive/doc/introduction.rst

 .. note::

-    We have test coverage that shows that the usage of ``v`` in this way is thread-safe -  the test which demonstrates this is slow, but it needs to be as shorter tests were did not always exercise expected failure modes.
+    We have test coverage that shows that the usage of ``v`` in this way is thread-safe -  the test which demonstrates this is slow, but it needs to be, since shorter tests did not always exercise expected failure modes.

 The pyfive test harness includes all the components necessary for testing pyfive accessing data via both Posix and S3.